 The CAMPERS may place on the CAMPSITE a single trailer, park model RV, motorhome, pop-up trailer or other recreational vehicle which has been approved by the CAMPGROUND and which is described in the CAMPER INFORMATION SECTION in this CONTRACT at the end.
 That trailer, motorhome, pop-up trailer or other recreational vehicle is known in this CONTRACT as the CAMPING UNIT.
 The wheels of the RV must remain on the CAMPING UNIT.
 The tow bar may be removed but shall be stored at the CAMPING UNIT.

 Except with specific written permission of the Campground, only trailers, motorhomes, pop-up trailers, park model RVs or other recreational vehicles which are less than 15 years old and have been certified by the Recreational Vehicle Industry of America will be approved to be placed on a CAMPSITE.
 All RVs must be currently registered with the state in which they are titled and bear a current registration sticker.
+The CAMPING UNIT shall not exceed four hundred (400) square feet in area.

 CAMPERS agree that the CAMPING UNIT above will be 15 years old in Click or tap here to enter text..
 The CAMPGROUND does not allow any CAMPING UNIT to be more than 15 years old without written approval of the Campground.
 CAMPER agrees that, in the event CAMPER has renewed this CONTRACT through the CAMPING UNIT’s 15th year, the CAMPING UNIT will be subject to REMOVAL at the end of that season unless approved to remain.